chilauhe/KeyRemapper/README.md

-#Linux Keyboard&Mouse Key Input Remapper#
+Linux Keyboard&Mouse Key Input Remapper
 -----
 ## Background
 My *Lenovo laptop*'s both CTRL key is broken and hard to fix.
 So I brought one 'Logitech M590' mouse with programmble keys.

 In Windows is okay to redefine keycode, but linux does not.

-After much work I found it's impossible to do it without coding, so I write this.
+After much work I found it's hardly impossible to do it without coding, so I wrote this.

-## Feature
+## Features

  - remap key by conf file
  - specific remap device, won't affect other input device